phuston/CompArchFA15/Midterm/midterm.md

 ##### One-Hot State Multiplexer
 1. Specification

-  The one-hot state 'decoder' is used to decode the system state (4 bit one-hot encoded) outputted by the 4 bit ring counter.
+  The one-hot state multiplexer is used to decode the system state (4 bit one-hot encoded) outputted by the 4 bit ring counter.
 It takes all four bike signals as inputs, and passes the correct one through based on the system state.

 2. Inputs
   - `State`: 4 bit one-hot encoded system state